Menu

 2. research experience, e.g. research assistant, summer scholarship student, etc.,

-3. cultural experience, e.g. Te Reo Māori language course, etc.
+3. cultural experience e.g. Te Reo Māori language course, increased knowledge of tikanga, etc.

-We do not give individual feedback to unsuccessful applicants, and instead encourage you to review our selection criteria and consider how your application may be able to be strengthened.
+We do not give individual feedback to unsuccessful applicants, and instead encourage you to review our admissions and selections criteria to consider how your application may be able to be strengthened.

-Yes, you can apply, although we recommend that you consult the course outlines for the prerequisites to check if you are confident that your knowledge is recent and relevant, or even consider doing a Postgraduate Diploma in Science and (re)doing the pre-requisite courses for the clinical programme.
+Yes, you can apply, although we recommend that you consult the course outlines of the admission required courses to check if you are confident that your knowledge is recent and relevant.

 Privacy Preferences